ajsmth/rn-tools/packages/navigation/readme.md

 ### Rendering a stack inside of a tabbed screen

-Each tab can have its own stack by nesting the `StackNavigator` component
+Each tab can have its own stack by nesting the `Stack.Navigator` component

 ```tsx
 function MyTabs() {